ayonymus/CryptoMarket/Readme.md

 The `BitfinexTradeSymbolSource` implementation is also static.
 This could be connected to the Bitfinex configs endpoint, and retrieve dynamic pairs

-it would be nice to add a `preferences` screen so that user can change/select Tickers.
+it would be nice to add a `preferences` screen so that user can change/select Tickers. `Navigation` is already added.

 Modularization would also be nice.

-Token Repository should be refershed every now and then.
+Token Repository should be refreshed every now and then.

 Styling could be massively improved.
-Both visual code.

 Setting up ktlint or Detekt would improve code formatting issues.